-2.2.2 System Efficiency
+2.2.3 System Efficiency

-The UPS module shall be provided with a high-efficiency mode of operation to increase the module efficiency when the bypass source is within voltage and frequency tolerance of the load.
-When the bypass power quality goes outside the adjusted limits, the inverter shall assume the load in a seamless fashion without any interruption.
-During operation in high-efficiency mode- the rectifier shall continuously charge the battery and the inverter shall demonstrate synchronism with the bypass and current delivery by circulating current through the output filter.
+The UPS system shall be provided with a high-efficiency mode of operation to increase the system efficiency when the bypass source is within voltage and frequency tolerance of the load.
+When the bypass power quality goes outside of the adjusted limits, the inverter shall assume the load in a seamless fashion without any interruption.
+During operation in high-efficiency mode the rectifier in each module shall continuously charge the battery and the inverter shall demonstrate synchronism with the bypass and current delivery by circulating current through the output filter.
 Isolating the inverter from the load by mechanical or solid state means shall not be allowed.

-2.2.3 System Protection
+2.2.4 System Protection